sg893052/sonic-buildimage/system/dynamic-port-breakout-HLD.md

 - SONiC to support port breakout dynamically.
 User should be able to change port breakout mode at run time without affecting the traffic on other ports.
 The remaining ports of the switch should not be touched, traffic should not be interrupted on those ports.

 - Configuration dependencies and respective resources of the ports that are subject to DPB should be removed automatically.
-User should be able to query configuration dependencies on the ports.
+User should be able to query configuration dependencies on these ports.

-- After the breakout, the newly created ports shall be initialized with default port configurations. e.g., default flow control setting, etc.
+- After the breakout, the newly created ports shall be initialized with default port configurations. e.g., admin down, default MMU buffer, etc.

 The management framework generates port configuration dependencies and automatically deletes those dependencies in the CONFIG_DB. e.g., portchannel member remove followed by a port deletion.
 The SONiC YANG model is used to generate configuration dependencies.
 Please refer to management framework design section and additional external documentations for details.

 ### 1.1.1 Functional (detail) Requirements

 - Only allow valid break-out modes.
-This is achieved by a platform-specific file called "platform.json" that spells out port and lane capabilities and constraints.
+This is achieved by a platform-specific file "platform.json".
+It contains port capabilities, lane mapping,  alias naming, speed and mode constraints.
+Refer design section for example.
 - Users should be able to migrate from a previous Broadcom sonic release.
-Migration scripts allow for this seamless transition.
 - If a given platform does not have the platform.json file, the DPB CLI shall error out.
-The system falls back to previous release behavior.
+The system falls back to non-DPB release behavior (port_config.ini being used).
-- All of the configuration dependency checking logic for a deleted port is implemented in the SONiC Management Framework.
-In order for this logic work correctly, the following must be true.
+- All of the configuration dependency checking logic for a about to delete port is implemented in the SONiC Management Framework.
+In order for this logic to work correctly, the following must be true.
 	- All of the affected configuration is in the CONFIG_DB.
 	- A matching SONiC YANG file is available.
 	- Where necessary (complex cases only), custom override functions are provided to delete the configuration.